HOW TO: NAIL YOUR IN-FLIGHT SKINCARE ROUTINE

 Think of your skin as a sponge: when dry, it won’t soak up any moisture, but dampen it first and it’ll wipe up spills no problem.
 This is what a face mist will do for your skin.
 Spritz as the first step post cleanse to create a moist base for your skincare to cling to, but also keep to hand for an instant refresh throughout the flight.

-Chantecaille have delivered a portable version of their Pure Rosewater.
-Filled with antioxidants, it’s refreshing and soothing, thanks to the rose base.
-Dermalogica’s Antioxidant Hydramist also comes in a 30ml size and delivers an active antioxidant shield to protect the skin while you fly.
+Dermalogica’s Antioxidant Hydramist delivers an active antioxidant shield to protect the skin while you fly.
 And Origins’ cult Mega Mushroom spray uses the power of mushrooms to soothe redness and irritation whilst plumping the skin.

 Need a pick-me-up prior to landing?
 Pixi’s Vitamin Wakeup Mist cools, refreshes, and wakes up the skin thanks to a mix of orange blossom water and citrus fruit extracts.
 Just what you need after an interrupted night of sleep.